 While high protein content in a healthy individual’s diet is not harmful to the liver, the same cannot be said for an impaired liver.
 Liver disease has many causes; some of them being alcohol, diabetes, obesity, viruses and a high-fat diet.
 Cirrhosis of the liver is represented by severe long-term liver damage, where the cells are permanently replaced with scar tissue.
 Initial treatment for extensive liver dysfunction includes diet changes.
 Notably, physicians advise reducing the intake of a high-protein diet for liver disease.

 - High Protein And Impaired Liver

-Individuals with impaired liver function can’t metabolize what they eat, leading to nutritional deficiencies (27).
+Individuals with impaired liver function can’t metabolize what they eat, leading to nutritional deficiencies.
 The liver is also unable to excrete waste metabolites, which causes toxic build-up.
 Hence, it would seem their protein demands have doubled.
 Experts agree that a protein rich diet aids in the regeneration of healthy liver tissue.
-It helps to maintain muscles and other tissues that keep the body working normally (28).
-Still, in extreme cases, doctors advise patients to decrease the amount of protein in their diet, taking small portions at regular intervals.
+It helps to maintain muscles and other tissues that ensure normal functioning of the body.
+Yet, in extreme cases, doctors advise patients to decrease the amount of protein in their diet, taking small portions at regular intervals.

 - Protein Intolerance

 Certain patients with cirrhosis become too malnourished from excessive renal impairment.
-A high protein diet forliver cirrhosis is required that provides more than 2,500 calories to help rebuild the liver.
-Contrarily, some patients are prone to protein intolerance and need a specific amount.
-Too much protein could also harm the liver as it might raise ammonia content in the blood (29).
+A high protein diet for liver cirrhosis must contain more than 2,500 calories to help rebuild the liver.
+Contrarily, some patients are prone to protein intolerance and need a specific quantity.
+Too much protein could also harm the liver as it might raise ammonia content in the blood.